nicolatoscan/rememo-webapp/README.md

 npm run serve
 ```

-Or compiles and minifies for production
+Or ccompiles and minifies for production
 ```
 npm run build
 ```